grafana/developer-advocacy/projects/Loki Community Calls/Meta-monitoring Loki with Dylan Guedes.md

 		- Run us through what it's like to be on call.
 What type of alert would you get?
 What do you check first?
 		- What are some (general, non-customer related) issues you've encountered while on call?
 - How to meta-monitor Loki
-	- Recommended: separate instance of Loki + Prometheus + Grafana
+	- Recommended: separate instance of Loki + Prometheus + Grafana or Grafana Cloud
 	- What should we look at?
 		- Questions from Matt on our Grafana Community Slack
 			- What log levels are worth capturing and looking at within Loki?